Lucide/VisualT/doc/index.rst

 .. rubric:: VisualT's dependencies are managed by the `Hunter Package Manager <https://github.com/cpp-pm/hunter>`_:

-Hunter is a CMake powered package manager, which means it's completely *written* in CMake!
-Other than being inherently cross-patform, it offers a CMake-friendly interface for every package, which is a precious quality.
+Hunter is a CMake-powered package manager, it's completely *written* in CMake.
+Other than being inherently cross-patform, it offers a CMake-friendly interface for every available package, which is a quite valuable feature.
 It is also committed to complying with modern CMake best practices.
 If you're starting a new project, give it a try, and spread the word!